fenago/pytest-quick-start-guide/testing-with-pytest/Lab_1.md

 - C:\Users\okken\sandbox>venv\scripts\activate.bat
 - C:\Users\okken\sandbox>deactivate

 3. Install pytest in your new virtual environment.
-See Appendix 2, pip, on page 159 if you have any trouble.
+See pip if you have any trouble.
 Even if you thought you already had pytest installed, you’ll need to install it into the virtual environment you just created.